-The opportunity cost is not always involved with the monetary amount, and it can be the time spent or other resources as we decide not to give it a try.
+The opportunity cost is not always involved the monetary amount, it can be the time or other resources spend as we decide not to implement.
 It is hard to quantify the exact amount of opportunity cost as it is not happening; it just only the estimated amount.

 Some may refer to:

 Opportunity Cost = What we give up / What we gain

 Example of Opportunity Cost

 We give up the time of enjoying with Youtube or Facebook and decide to read some articles on accountinguide.com.
 The time of watching Youtube which we give up is the opportunity cost.

 Company A has made a new investment of $ 10 million on the production equipment in a new factory instead of investing in the stock market.
 The profit from the stock market is the opportunity cost, and it is the profit that Company A gives up in order to invest in new factory.